Your Credit Score

 For example, we share information about US citizens with the US tax authority.

-If we do transfer your personal information outside the UK, Isle of Man, Channel Islands and EEA to our suppliers, we will make sure it’s protected to the same extent as in the UK, Isle of Man, Channel Islands and EEA.
-We’ll use one of these safeguards.
+If we do transfer your personal information outside the UK, Isle of Man, Channel Islands and EEA to our suppliers, we’ll make sure it’s protected to the same extent as in the UK, Isle of Man, Channel Islands and EEA.
+We’ll use one of these safeguards:

 This section explains your data privacy rights and how to contact us about them.